fau-klue/narrlangen-semeval2025/README.md

 - prompt engineering of LLMs (only for English),
 - a zero-shot approach based on [sentence similarity](task-solvers/sentence-similarity/),
 - direct classification of fine-grained labels using [SetFit](task-solvers/SetFit/),
-- fine-tuning encoder models on fine-grained labels,
+- fine-tuning encoder models on fine-grained labels[FGM](task-solvers/FGM/),
 - and [hierarchical classification](task-solvers/multi_label_hierarchical_model/) using encoder models with two different classification heads.

 The manually crafted narrative descriptions – about [climate change](narrative-descriptions/Narrative_Description_ClimateChange-sentences.tsv) and the [War in Ukraine](narrative-descriptions/Narrative_Description_War_in_Ukraine-sentences.tsv) – are solely used in the sentence similarity approach.